 Religious texts, including the Bible, have long grappled with the moral implications of gambling.
 In various passages, gambling is portrayed negatively as a vice associated with greed and temptation.
 For instance, the Ten Commandments include a prohibition against coveting thy neighbor's possessions, which some interpret as gambling.
 However, interpretations vary, and while some argue that gambling itself is not inherently sinful, it becomes problematic when it leads to harmful behavior.

-The Digital Frontier: Internet’s Impact
+The Internet's Impact on Gambling

 Enter the internet, and everything changes.
 With the rise of online casinos, or igaming, and sports betting sites, gambling has become more accessible than ever before.
 While this opened up new opportunities for players, it also raised concerns about underage gambling and problem gambling behavior.
 It's a reminder that with great convenience comes great responsibility.